JeremyRann/JSUnicode/README.md

   * UTF-32 Big Endian (JSUnicode's default)
   * UTF-32 Little Endian

 JSUnicode is designed to be small (requiring no runtime dependencies) and to work in [node.js](http://nodejs.org) or in a browser.
 See [doc/api-reference.md](https://github.com/JeremyRann/JSUnicode/blob/master/doc/api-reference.md) for complete documentation.
+If you encounter any problems, please file an issue on [JSUnicode's github issues page](https://github.com/JeremyRann/JSUnicode/issues).
+If there is a feature missing, you may want to take a look at [doc/roadmap.md](https://github.com/JeremyRann/JSUnicode/blob/master/doc/roadmap.md) to see if it is planned in the future.
+If you do have any feature requests, please file an issue even if it is planned on the roadmap; that will help prioritize new features.

 ## Example Usage